rayokota/kcache/README.md

 ## Usage

-An instance of `KafkaCache` implements the `java.util.Map` interface.
+An instance of `KafkaCache` implements the `java.util.SortedMap` interface.
 Here is an example usage:

 ```java
 import io.kcache.*;